kubedb/cli/docs/guides/redis/clustering/redis-cluster.md

 Here,

 - `spec.mode` specifies the mode for Redis.
-Here we have used `Cluster` as value to tell the operator that we want to deploy Redis in cluster mode.
+Here we have used `Cluster` to tell the operator that we want to deploy Redis in cluster mode.
 - `spec.cluster` represents the cluster configuration.
   - `master` denotes the number of master nodes.
-  - `replicas` denotes the number of slave nodes per master.
+  - `replicas` denotes the number of replica nodes per master.
 - `spec.storage` specifies the StorageClass of PVC dynamically allocated to store data for this database.
 This storage spec will be passed to the StatefulSet created by KubeDB operator to run database pods.
 So, each members will have a pod of this storage configuration.
 You can specify any StorageClass available in your cluster with appropriate resource requests.

 KubeDB operator watches for `Redis` objects using Kubernetes API.
 When a `Redis` object is created, KubeDB operator will create a new StatefulSet and a ClusterIP Service with the matching Redis object name.
 KubeDB operator will also create a governing service for StatefulSets with the name `<redis-name>-gvr`.
 No Redis specific RBAC permission is required in [RBAC enabled clusters](/docs/setup/install.md#using-yaml).